Page 1: Biography

 Nga Puhi; accountant, military leader, rehabilitation officer, public servant

-This biography, written by Graham Butterworth, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Graham Butterworth, was first published in the Dictionary of New Zealand Biography in 2000.

 Frederick Baker was born at Whauwhaukauri, Hokianga, on 19 June 1908, the son of John Francis (Frank) Baker and his wife, Jane Robinson.
 His father was a bushman but subsequently became a dairy farmer.
 Baker was of Nga Puhi descent from his mother.
 He grew to six feet tall and had a dark complexion, brown eyes and dark hair.